 Serious side effects are rare and happen in less than 1 in 1,000 people.

-Call a doctor straight away if you get:
+Call a doctor or contact 111 straight away if you have:

-- bad headaches
+- severe headaches

 These are not all the side effects of nitrofurantoin.
 For a full list see the leaflet inside your medicines packet.